Best Places to Live in America--A Recap 1999-2009

 Top Pick 2003--Naperville, IL

-Naperville, IL is a small town covering 36 square miles located close to Chicago.
+Naperville, IL is the 5th largest city in Illinois.
+It covers 36 square miles located close to Chicago.
 Naperville is home to two museums, many art galleries and a performing arts association.
 The best library system in the country is also found here.
+In 2016 Naperville was rated the safest city by Niche.com.

 This is a family friendly town with low crime rates and outstanding schools.
 The Riverwalk bordering the DuPage River covers 4 miles.
 A portion goes through downtown Naperville.
 The Main Street Promenade is a mix of retail stores and restaurants at street level.
 Above the stores and restaurants are condos and lofts.
 Walking is a pleasure in Naperville!